Jeanie Borlaug Laube WIT Early Career Award

 Advancing Norman Borlaug’s vision of a more secure wheat crop worldwide

-Welcome to the Jeanie Borlaug Laube Women in Triticum (WIT) Award—a recognition of excellence in wheat science.
+The Jeanie Borlaug Laube WIT Award recognizes researchers at the front lines of wheat science, advancing the discoveries that help protect harvests and carry agricultural progress forward.
 Named in honor of Jeanie Borlaug Laube, a dedicated advocate for agricultural progress and daughter of Nobel laureate Dr. Norman Borlaug, this award highlights significant contributions to wheat research and improvement.

 The WIT Award celebrates individuals making strides in wheat science, recognizing their dedication, innovation, and impact on global food security.
 It serves as a platform to support and elevate researchers working to advance wheat production and resilience in the face of global challenges.